cnorick/curse-of-strahd-notes/Characters/Ireena Kolyana.md

 - They know that if they harm her, they'll have to answer to [[Strahd Von Zarovich|Strahd]]
 - They may disarm her or incapacitate (without real harm) if she's fighting
 - So the PCs don't have to constantly fret about protecting her
+- She's resistant to being abducted because of [[Strahd Von Zarovich|Strahd]]'s protection
+	- He's capable of taking her from the PCs if he wants, but must want her with t

 ### [[Tatyana]]'s Memories
 - Since she has [[Tatyana]]'s soul, sometimes Tatyana's memories will come to her